shashank-iter/HeadoutAssignment/readMe.md

 ### Some important points

+- Sample text files contain some blank lines and some lines with only spaces thus it may seem that the server is not working but it is working fine.

 - The server runs on the port 8080 and recieves the get request on the path `"/"` and return the initial welcome message
 - Another request on the path `"/data?n={value}m={value}"` is recieved and the